ON THIS PAGE: You will read about how to with challenges in everyday life after a cancer diagnosis. To see other pages, use the menu.

 For more information about cancer survivorship, explore these related items.
 Please note these links will take you to other sections of Cancer.Net:

 The next section offers Questions to Ask the Doctor to help start conversations with your cancer care team.
-Or, use the menu on the side of your screen to choose another section to continue reading this guide.
+Or, use the menu to choose another section to continue reading this guide.